Skip to content

 Feature Description

-Primary Function Producing seminal fluid to nourish and transport sperm
+Primary Function Production of seminal fluid for sperm nourishment

-Typical Size Walnut-sized in young men (~20–30 grams); enlarges with age
+Typical Size Walnut-sized (~20–30 grams) in younger men; enlarges with age

-Location Below bladder, in front of rectum, surrounding the urethra
+Location Below the bladder, in front of the rectum, around the urethra

 Common Conditions BPH, prostatitis, prostate cancer

-Symptoms of Issues Urinary changes, pelvic pain, sexual function concerns
+Symptoms of Issues Changes in urination, pelvic pain, sexual concerns

 Screenings PSA blood test, digital rectal exam (DRE)

-At-Risk Populations Aging men, African American men, men with family history
+At-Risk Populations Older men, African American men, family history

 Common Prostate Gland Issues and Conditions